 Charge it, and Load it

-Before you hit that go button, make sure that your pen is fully charged.
+Make sure that your pen is fully charged before you hit that go button.
 Most vape pens use built-in batteries so you will have to connect them to a charger until they are fully loaded.
 Use the charging cord that came with the package – some pens don’t take kindly to other charging cables and will short out if charged incorrectly.
 Also, remember to re-charge on a cycle, let your pen charge go down, and then put it on the charger until it is fully charged, and then pull it off.

 Regardless of what you vape on, it’s vital that you have control over it and use common sense.
 If you’re vaporizing dry herbs or concentrates, you need to be extremely conscious of your usage rate and amount of intake when you vape.